 5’5” Roby Hendra Twin Fin

-Surf from almost nothing to head high
+Conditions: Surf from almost nothing to head high

-Ideal in clean, mellow, and weak waves
+Ideal waves: clean, mellow, and weak waves

 5’10” Studer Fusion

-Surf from hip-high to overhead
+Conditions: Surf from hip-high to overhead

 6’4” Semente Hitch

-Surfs from chest-high to double overhead
+Conditions: Surfs from chest-high to double overhead

-Ideal in overhead and more
+Ideal Waves: Ideal in overhead and above

 These three boards cover everything I surf.
-To bring them all is the perfect travel quiver for a trip that is pure wave consumption.
+Bringing them would be the perfect travel quiver for a trip that is pure wave consumption.
 If there is nothing but surf, or if there is a rental car waiting outside the airport… why not?